Girl, 17, is almost 16 weeks pregnant and wants an abortion

 “Weeks ago, our client decided to end her pregnancy.
 Her decision has been disregarded and she’s now been dragged into a protracted legal battle over her ability to get the care she needs.”

-On October 18, a federal judge ordered HHS to allow her to be transported by a guardian or attorney to an abortion provider to obtain state-mandated counseling before the abortion.
-The next day, a three-judge panel from the D.C.
-Circuit Court of Appeals issued an administrative stay
+On Wednesday, a federal judge ordered officials at the Department of Health and Human Services to allow her to be transported by a guardian or attorney “promptly and without delay” to an abortion provider to obtain state-mandated counseling and then to obtain the abortion.

-After hearing oral arguments, the panel of judges ruled on October 20 the teenager could have the abortion but delayed the process.
-The ruling set a deadline of October 31 HHS to get a sponsor for the girl.
+On Friday, after hearing oral arguments, the panel of judges ruled the teenager could have the abortion but delayed the process.
+The ruling set a deadline of October 31 for the US Department of Health and Human Services (HHS) to get a sponsor for the girl.